1st Geneva Convention – wounded and sick in the field

 An impartial humanitarian body, such as the International Committee of the Red Cross, may offer its services to the Parties to the conflict.

-The Parties to the conflict shall also endeavor to bring into force, by means of special agreements, all or part of the other provisions of this Convention.
+The Parties to the conflict will, moreover, endeavor to bring into force by means of special agreements all or part of the other provisions of this Convention.

-The application of the preceding provisions shall have no effect on the legal status of the Parties to the conflict.
+The application of the foregoing provisions will have no effect on the legal status of the Parties to the conflict.

-ARTICLE 4. – The neutral Powers shall apply by analogy the provisions of the present Convention to the wounded and sick as well as to the members of the medical and religious personnel, belonging to the armed forces of the Parties to the conflict, who are received or interned in their territory, from same as to the collected dead.
+ARTICLE 4. – Neutral Powers will apply by analogy the provisions of this Convention to the wounded and sick as well as to members of medical and religious personnel, belonging to the armed forces of the Parties to the conflict, who will be received or interned on their territory, from same as the dead collected.

-ARTICLE 5. – For protected persons who have fallen into the power of the adverse party, this Convention shall apply until the moment of their definitive repatriation.
+ARTICLE 5. – For protected persons who have fallen into the power of the opposing party, this Convention will apply until the moment of their definitive repatriation.

-ARTICLE 6. – Apart from the agreements expressly provided for in Articles 10, 15, 23, 28, 31, 36, 37 and 52, the High Contracting Parties may conclude other special agreements on any question which they consider advisable. specifically set.
-No special agreement may prejudice the position of the wounded and sick, as well as members of the medical and religious personnel, as regulated by the present Convention, nor restrict the rights granted to them by it.
+ARTICLE 6. – Apart from the agreements expressly provided for in Articles 10, 15, 23, 28, 31, 36, 37 and 52, the High Contracting Parties may conclude other special agreements on any question which they consider appropriate to adjust particularly.
+No special agreement may prejudice the situation of the wounded and sick, as well as members of medical and religious personnel, as it is regulated by this Convention, nor restrict the rights which it grants them.

-The wounded and sick, as well as the members of the medical and religious personnel, will continue to benefit from these agreements as long as the Convention is applicable to them, unless otherwise stipulated expressly in the aforesaid agreements or in subsequent agreements, or also unless more specific measures are taken. favorable measures taken in their respect by one or other of the Parties to the conflict.
+The wounded and sick, as well as members of medical and religious personnel, will remain the beneficiaries of these agreements as long as the Convention is applicable to them, unless otherwise stipulated expressly in the above agreements or in subsequent agreements, or also unless further measures are taken. favorable measures taken towards them by one or other of the Parties to the conflict.

-ARTICLE 7. – The wounded and sick, as well as members of the medical and religious personnel, may in no case partially or totally renounce the rights guaranteed to them by this Convention and, where applicable, the special agreements referred to in Article XNUMX. previous.
+ARTICLE 7. – The wounded and sick, as well as members of medical and religious personnel, may under no circumstances partially or totally waive the rights guaranteed to them by this Convention and, where applicable, the special agreements referred to in article previous.

-ARTICLE 8. – This Convention shall be applied with the assistance and under the supervision of the Protecting Powers responsible for safeguarding the interests of the Parties to the conflict.
-To this end, the Protecting Powers may, apart from their diplomatic or consular staff, appoint delegates from among their own nationals or from among the nationals of other neutral Powers.
-These delegates must be subject to the approval of the Power with which they will exercise their mission.
+ARTICLE 8. – This Convention will be applied with the assistance and under the control of the Protecting Powers responsible for safeguarding the interests of the Parties to the conflict.
+For this purpose, the Protecting Powers may, apart from their diplomatic or consular staff, designate delegates from among their own nationals or from among the nationals of other neutral Powers.
+These delegates must be subject to the approval of the Power to which they will exercise their mission.

 The Parties to the conflict shall facilitate, to the greatest extent possible, the task of the representatives or delegates of the Protecting Powers.

-The representatives or delegates of the Protecting Powers shall in no case exceed the limits of their mission, as set out in the present Convention; in particular, they must take account of the imperative security requirements of the State in which they perform their duties.
-Only imperious military requirements can authorize, on an exceptional and temporary basis, a restriction of their activity.
+The representatives or delegates of the Protecting Powers must in no case exceed the limits of their mission, as set out in this Convention; They must in particular take into account the imperative security needs of the State in which they exercise their functions.
+Only imperative military requirements can authorize, exceptionally and temporarily, a restriction of their activity.

-ARTICLE 9. – The provisions of this Convention shall not preclude the humanitarian activities which the International Committee of the Red Cross, as well as any other impartial humanitarian organization, will undertake for the protection of the wounded and sick, as well as of the personnel medical and religious services, and for the relief to be provided to them, subject to the agreement of the Parties to the conflict concerned.
+ARTICLE 9. – The provisions of this Convention do not hinder the humanitarian activities that the International Committee of the Red Cross, as well as any other impartial humanitarian organization, will undertake for the protection of the wounded and sick, as well as members of the staff health and religious, and for the assistance to be provided to them, subject to the approval of the Parties to the conflict concerned.

-ARTICLE 10. – The High Contracting Parties may, at any time, agree to entrust to a body presenting all guarantees of impartiality and effectiveness the tasks assigned by this Convention to the Protecting Powers.
+ARTICLE 10. – The High Contracting Parties may, at any time, agree to entrust to an organization presenting all guarantees of impartiality and effectiveness the tasks devolved by this Convention to the Protecting Powers.

-If the wounded and sick or members of the medical and religious personnel do not benefit or no longer benefit, for whatever reason, from the activity of a Protecting Power or of a body designated in accordance with the first paragraph , the Detaining Power must request either a neutral State or such an organization to assume the functions assigned by this Convention to the Protecting Powers designated by the Parties to the conflict.
+If wounded and sick people or members of medical and religious personnel do not benefit or no longer benefit, whatever the reason, from the activity of a Protecting Power or an organization designated in accordance with the first paragraph , the Detaining Power must request either a neutral State, or such an organization, to assume the functions devolved by this Convention to the Protecting Powers designated by the Parties to the conflict.

-If protection cannot be assured in this way, the Detaining Power must request a humanitarian organization, such as the International Committee of the Red Cross, to assume the humanitarian tasks assigned by this Convention to the Protecting Powers or must accept, subject to of the provisions of this article, offers of services from such an organization.
+If protection cannot be thus ensured, the Detaining Power must request a humanitarian organization, such as the International Committee of the Red Cross, to assume the humanitarian tasks devolved by this Convention to the Protecting Powers or must accept, subject to of the provisions of this article, the offers of services emanating from such an organization.

-Any neutral Power or any organization invited by the Power concerned or offering itself for the aforementioned purposes must, in its activity, remain aware of its responsibility towards the Party to the conflict to which the persons protected by this Convention belong, and must furnish sufficient guarantees. capacity to assume the functions in question and to perform them impartially.
+Any neutral Power or any organization invited by the Power concerned or offering itself for the above-mentioned purposes must, in its activity, remain aware of its responsibility towards the Party to the conflict to which the persons protected by this Convention belong, and must provide sufficient guarantees capacity to assume the functions in question and fulfill them impartially.

-The foregoing provisions cannot be derogated from by special agreement between Powers one of which finds itself, even temporarily, vis-à-vis the other Power or its allies, limited in its freedom of negotiation as a result of events military, in particular in the event of an occupation of all or a significant part of its territory.
+The foregoing provisions cannot be deviated from by special agreement between Powers, one of which finds itself, even temporarily, vis-à-vis the other Power or its allies, limited in its freedom of negotiation as a result of events. military, particularly in the event of occupation of all or a significant part of its territory.

-Whenever reference is made in this Convention to the Protecting Power, this reference also designates the organizations which replace it within the meaning of this article.
+Whenever mention is made in this Convention of the Protecting Power, this mention also designates the organizations which replace it within the meaning of this article.

-ARTICLE 11. – In all cases where they deem it useful in the interest of the persons protected, in particular in the event of disagreement between the Parties to the conflict on the application or interpretation of the provisions of this Convention, the Protecting Powers shall lend their good offices for the purpose of resolving the dispute.
+ARTICLE 11. – In all cases where they deem it useful in the interest of protected persons, particularly in the event of disagreement between the Parties to the conflict on the application or interpretation of the provisions of this Convention, the Protecting Powers will lend their good offices for the purposes of resolving the dispute.

-To this end, each of the Protecting Powers may, at the invitation of a Party or spontaneously, propose to the Parties to the conflict a meeting of their representatives and, in particular, of the authorities responsible for the care of the wounded and sick, as well as members medical and religious personnel, possibly on a suitably chosen neutral territory.
-The Parties to the conflict will be required to follow up on the proposals made to them to this effect.
-The Protecting Powers may, if necessary, propose for the approval of the Parties to the conflict a person belonging to a neutral Power, or a person delegated by the International Committee of the Red Cross, who will be called upon to take part in this meeting.
+To this end, each of the Protecting Powers may, at the invitation of a Party or spontaneously, propose to the Parties to the conflict a meeting of their representatives and, in particular, of the authorities responsible for the fate of the wounded and sick, as well as members medical and religious personnel, possibly on a suitably chosen neutral territory.
+The Parties to the conflict will be required to follow up on proposals made to them in this regard.
+The Protecting Powers may, where appropriate, propose for the approval of the Parties to the conflict a personality belonging to a neutral Power, or a personality delegated by the International Committee of the Red Cross, who will be called upon to participate in this meeting.

 CHAPTER II.
 INJURED AND SICK

-ARTICLE 12. – The members of the armed forces and the other persons mentioned in the following article, who are injured or sick, must be respected and protected in all circumstances.
+ARTICLE 12. – Members of the armed forces and other persons mentioned in the following article, who are injured or ill, must be respected and protected in all circumstances.

-They shall be treated and cared for humanely by the Party to the conflict which has them in its power, without any adverse distinction based on sex, race, nationality, religion, political opinion or any other similar criterion.
-Any attack on their life and person and, among other things, the fact of finishing or exterminating them, subjecting them to torture, carrying out biological experiments on them, leaving them in a premeditated manner without medical assistance, or without care, or to expose them to risks of contagion or infection created for this purpose.
+They will be treated and cared for humanely by the Party to the conflict which has them in its power, without any unfavorable distinction based on sex, race, nationality, religion, political opinions or any other similar criterion.
+Any attack on their life and person is strictly prohibited and, among other things, the act of finishing or exterminating them, subjecting them to torture, carrying out biological experiments on them, leaving them in a premeditated manner without medical assistance, or without care, or to expose them to risks of contagion or infection created for this purpose.

-Only medical emergency reasons will authorize a priority in the order of care.
+Only reasons of medical emergency will authorize priority in the order of care.

 Women will be treated with all special consideration due to their sex.

-The Party to the conflict, obliged to abandon the wounded or sick to its adversary, will leave with them, insofar as military requirements permit, part of its medical personnel and material to help care for them.
+The Party to the conflict, obliged to abandon wounded or sick people to its adversary, will leave with them, as far as military requirements permit, part of its personnel and medical equipment to help care for them.

-ARTICLE 13. – This Convention shall apply to the wounded and sick belonging to the following categories:
+ARTICLE 13. – This Convention will apply to the injured and sick belonging to the following categories:

 1) members of the armed forces of a Party to the conflict, as well as members of militias and volunteer corps forming part of these armed forces;

-2) members of other militias and members of other volunteer corps, including those of organized resistance movements, belonging to a Party to the conflict and operating outside or inside their own territory, even if that territory is occupied, provided that such militias or volunteer corps, including such organized resistance movements, fulfill the following conditions:
+2) members of other militias and members of other volunteer corps, including those of organized resistance movements, belonging to a Party to the conflict and acting outside or within their own territory, even if that territory is occupied, provided that these militias or volunteer corps, including these organized resistance movements, meet the following conditions:

 (b) to have a distinctive sign that is fixed and recognizable from a distance;